Lu-in Wang

 Key Areas

-Faculty appointment, promotion, and tenure guidelines • faculty appeals process • faculty policies • faculty action processes • FMFL information
+Faculty appointment, promotion, and tenure • faculty guidelines • faculty collective bargaining agreement • faculty policies • faculty action processes • faculty appeals and grievances (non-represented faculty) • Faculty Handbook

 Vice Provost Role